lukstafi/invargent/README.md

 make clean  # remove the executable and intermediate files
 ```

 The order domain is postponed to v2.1.
-The v2.0 release is focused on improving completeness.
+The v2.0 release is focused on improving coverage (i.e. inferring the intended invariants for some cases where before InvarGenT would fail to infer anything).

 I decided to implement a new domain / sort.
 It will be an order domain, with bottom aka. zero element, top element, and successor. $p <= succ p, succ p <= p ==> p = top, p <= q && q <= p ==> p = q$.
 The subset of named elements (corresponding to the Herbrand model) is a linear order ($zero, succ zero, succ (succ zero), ..., top$), but the domain does not assume linearity.
 Thus it can be extended with incomparable constants in a future version.